 Dark web monitoring involves web crawlers and scrapers that monitor peer-to-peer networks, websites, and chat rooms where stolen information is sold.
 Once a match is found, the data’s owner is immediately notified, reducing the amount of time between the occurrence of a data breach and its discovery.

 Need the best defense against cyberattacks for your Utah, San Jose, or Seattle business?
 Our INFINIT Shield service provides next-generation cybersecurity solutions that will protect you from all threats before they can cause downtime.
-To learn more about our services, schedule a meeting with us today.
+To learn more about our services, contact us today.